jilavsky/SAXS_IgorCodeDocs/docs/source/Irena/SizeDistribution.rst

       :align: left
       :width: 100%

+Next is desxription of how to use the tool.

 .. _Size_Distribution:

 Use of Size Distribution
 ------------------------

-This manual is updated for Size distribution tool version in Irena 2.66 and higher, for older versions see prior versions of manuals.
+This manual is updated for Size distribution tool version in Irena 2.67 and higher, for older versions see prior versions of manual.
+Test Igor experiment is available on following location:

 This program uses one complex interface – a complex graph and panel for data input and manipulation.
 To start, select “Size distribution” from “SAS” menu…